On-Demand Webinar: 5 ways to improve your EU MDR CER literature searches

 While the deadline for EU MDR is fast approaching, creating and maintaining Clinical Evaluation Reports won’t stop on the 26 May 2021.
 Even if you’re compliant by that date, having an efficient and thorough process in place for maintaining CERs is vital.
 One of the biggest opportunities (and biggest challenge) is with EU MDR CER literature searches.
 Performing multiple searches for multiple sections, each with its own search strategy, can quickly become very time consuming and complex.
 At the same time, keeping a record of your search methodologies, tracking copyright for articles and keeping the appendix up to date means there’s a lot to keep track of.

-In this webinar, we’ll share five ways that you can improve your EU MDR CER literature searches.
+In this on-demand webinar, we share five ways that you can improve your EU MDR CER literature searches.
 These five tips will help streamline your approach to making and updating CER documents and make your CERs better able to withstand regulatory scrutiny.
 You’ll learn:

 - How and why you should question your search strategies